House Judiciary Committee Report: President Can Be Impeached for 'Motives' Without Breaking Law | Breitbart

 11. The report claims the president is “obstructing” Congress by appealing to the courts.
 The report claims that Trump can be impeached for denying requests for witnesses and documents, ignoring the fact that the president is raising constitutionally permissible defenses that await adjudication by the courts.
 Notably, the House itself has decided not to pursue key witnesses, apparently because it wants to rush to impeachment before election season.

-Notably, the report states its conclusions “do not necessarily reflect those of the Committee on the Judiciary or any of its members.”
+The report states its conclusions “do not necessarily reflect those of the Committee on the Judiciary or any of its members.”
 The committee will hold its first evidentiary hearing toward articles of impeachment on Monday.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News.
 He earned an A.B. in Social Studies and Environmental Science and Public Policy from Harvard College, and a J.D. from Harvard Law School.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 He is also the co-author of How Trump Won: The Inside Story of a Revolution, which is available from Regnery.
 Follow him on Twitter at @joelpollak.